321 Data Backup Strategy Explained

 • Personal Data: Protect confidential data, including photos, videos, documents, and audio files, by maintaining three copies across local and cloud-based storage solutions.
 This approach safeguards against data loss resulting from device malfunctions or user errors.

-• Business Data: Safeguard critical business information, such as databases, emails, and financial records, by replicating data across multiple servers, workstations, and cloud-based services.
+• Business Data: Replicating data across multiple servers, workstations, and cloud-based services safeguards critical business information, such as databases, emails, and financial records.
 Offsite backups offer resilience against localised incidents or infrastructure failures.

 • Mobile Data: Preserve essential data from smartphones or tablets by synchronising data with a local computer before uploading to online cloud storage platforms.
 By adhering to the 321 backup rule, users ensure data redundancy and availability across varied storage mediums and locations.